Best Reflective Gear for Running in the Dark

 What we didn't like: not the warmest tights

-The Janji Tights were our overall winner for the Best Men’s Running Tights.
+The Janji Trail Tights were our overall winner for the Best Men’s Running Tights.
 As Treeline writer Trey French noted the Janji “incorporates a reflective tape integrated into the side leg stitching; the tape is subtle in daylight but keeps visibility high during road running.”

 We also loved the tights' functional pockets and double-lined fabric, which make them a smart purchase for safety and general quality.
 They're also available in high-visibility colors (more on that below) for more safety while road running.